wuhanstudio/wuhanstudio/README.md

 # Is Deep Learning secure for Robots?

-Postdoc in Physics and Astronomy at University of Southampton in the U.K. Prior research experience at RT-Thread, LAIX, Xilinx.
+Research Associate in Embedded Machine Learning at Newcastle University in the U.K. Prior research experience at RT-Thread, LAIX, Xilinx.

 ![](https://komarev.com/ghpvc/?username=wuhanstudio&label=Profile+Views)